Pranathi-sys/Pranathi-sys/README.md

-I’m a **DevOps Engineer** based in Cincinnati, OH, passionate about using technology to drive efficiency and innovation.
+I’m a **Cloud Engineer** based in Cincinnati, OH, passionate about using technology to drive efficiency and innovation.
 I specialize in building scalable cloud solutions, automating infrastructure, and ensuring smooth CI/CD pipelines.
 With expertise in AWS, GCP, Terraform, Jenkins, containerization, and Java, I excel in fast-paced environments where I tackle complex challenges.
 My focus on automation and continuous improvement helps streamline workflows and enhance team collaboration, allowing teams to concentrate on delivering high-quality software.

 ---